purpleidea/mgmt/docs/faq.md

 is to either reconcile the mistake, and if there is no important data saved, you can remove the etcd dataDir.
 This is typically `/var/lib/mgmt/etcd/member/`.

-### Why do resources have both a `Cmp` method and an `IFF` (on the UID) method?

-The `Cmp()` methods are for determining if two resources are effectively the same, which is used to make graph change delta's efficient.
-This is when we want to change from the current running graph to a new graph, but preserve the common vertices.
-Since we want to make this process efficient, we only update the parts that are different, and leave everything else alone.
-This `Cmp()` method can tell us if two resources are the same.
-In case it is not obvious, `cmp` is an abbrev. for compare.

-The `IFF()` method is part of the whole UID system, which is for discerning if a resource meets the requirements another expects for an automatic edge.
-This is because the automatic edge system assumes a unified UID pattern to test for equality.
-In the future it might be helpful or sane to merge the two similar comparison functions although for now they are separate because they are actually answer different questions.

 ### Does this support Windows?
 OSX?
 GNU Hurd?

 Mgmt probably works best on Linux, because that's what most developers use for